-All modern home AC equipment run on R410a, also called as Puron.
+All modern home AC equipment in West Palm Beach run on R410a, also called as Puron.
 But this refrigerant will consequently be phased out.
-This is a result of a sustained focus on lowering chemicals known to affect the environment.
+This is a result of a sustained focus on lowering chemicals known to negatively affect the environment.

 To find out the “why” behind cooling rules, it helps to put it into perspective.
 Two-thirds of the 128.5 million houses in the United States have air conditioners, according to the U.S. Department of Energy.